Need to get a website up and running on a budget?

 - Elementor Page Builder: Learn more about Elementor here!

-  - FREE — also comes with layout packs to help you keep the pages on your website cohesive.
+- Pro version is 100% worth it because it comes with layout packs to help you keep the pages on your website cohesive.

 - Divi Theme & Page Builder: Learn more about Divi here!

 - Starting at $ USD for a yearly license

 - This also comes with page layout packs so you don’t have to build your pages from scratch.

 If you’re going to utilize WordPress for your DIY website on a budget, remember that you’ll also need to purchase hosting.
 These are the 2 WordPress hosting companies I recommend:

 Siteground: If you’re only purchasing website hosting with the intention of hosting only ONE website, the basic StartUp plan would be a great place to start.
 Click “Get Started” under WordPress Hosting and then “Get Plan” under the StartUp option.

 WP Engine: If you’re only purchasing a website hosting with the intention of hosting only ONE website, the basic StartUp plan would be a great place to start.
 WP Engine will also give you access to the Genesis theme & child themes FOR FREE when you purchase hosting through them.

 Squarespace is an all-in-one DIY website option.